Where To Ride

 Erie Singletrack is a fantastic riding area in the heart of a growing suburban community.
 These trails are perfect for beginners, returning cyclists, and experts looking for a great workout.
 Built on city-owned open space, they feature a very smooth singletrack that undulates with the terrain and offers fantastic views of the mountain range.
 Sunset West is a great place to start with easy green-rated trails.

 Where can I ride after rain or snow?

 Don’t ride muddy trails here!
 Some places like Whistler have soils that can deal pretty well with a lot of rain.
 We don’t.
 When people ride mud, they ruin the trails, and volunteers and municipal staff have to repair them.
 The best way to find out what is good-to-go is to check our Trail Conditions page or Twitter (#boco_trails), which is usually updated within a few hours after a storm.

 The first trail to be rideable is usually the Lower Bitterbrush Trail, a.k.a. the Rock Garden at Hall Ranch.
 Check our Trail Conditions page or twitter for beta first, but it’s often rideable a day or three after a storm.
 The good-to-go part usually stops at the bench, and after that the trail can get really muddy.
 Be aware that it’s a super black diamond trail.

 The trails here often do pretty well after a snow storm.
 The soil has a high composition of crushed granite, which doesn't muck up like the soils with more clay.
 While you’ll often find patches of snow and ice, there isn’t usually a lot of mud.
-Boulder Canyon Drive/SH 119 will be under construction through February 2021, check for road closures before heading up.
+Note: Betasso is closed to bikes Wednesdays and Saturdays and Boulder Canyon Drive/SH 119 will be under construction through February 2021, check for road closures before heading up.